lambdaJasonYang/lambdaJasonYang.github.io/posts/2099-08-23-TeachingSets.markdown

 STOP INITIALIZING sets by saying "Let S be the set that contains ..."

 example:
-1. DO NOT: "Let S be the set that contains red apple pies"
+1. DO NOT: "Let S be the set that contains apple pies that are tasty"
-2. DO:"Let S be the set that **specifies** red apple pies"
+2. DO:"Let S be the set that **specifies** **ALL** red apple pies that are tasty"

+Now instead of focusing on the set S as it's own object, I am now focusing on the elements that satisfies the specification which is really what sets were meant for.

 ### Stop using Contains
 After introducing the set, we prod the set with elementhood $\in$ and some element $x$.